 Minimum essential coverage.
-Minimum essential coverage is health coverage that satisfies the individual shared responsibility provision.
-Minimum essential coverage generally includes coverage under a government-sponsored program, coverage from your employer, a plan that you buy in the individual market, and certain other coverage.
+Minimum essential coverage is coverage under a government-sponsored program, coverage from your employer, a plan that you buy in the individual market, or certain other coverage.
 The Types of Minimum Essential Coverage chart provides more information about the plans and arrangements that are minimum essential coverage.